seekpinky/Flatiron_phase5cap/README.md

 -Further examine to see if `Loan_contract_type_cl`, and `Client_Income_Type_Retired` carry more risk of default.

-- Examine with payment history:This data set mainly consists of borrowers' background data.
+-Examine with payment history:This data set mainly consists of borrowers' background data.
 We want to investigate it further to see if the borrower's payment history pattern would change the prediction of this analysis.

 ## Repository Structure